Maid History, Family Crest & Coats of Arms

 Maid is one of the many names that the Normans brought with them when they conquered England in 1066.
 The Maid family lived in Cheshire.
 Before migrating to Normandy and then England, this family was originally the lords of Monte Alto, in Italy.
 Their name is thought to be a version of this place-name which underwent significant corruption through translation through several languages before being Anglicized.

 Early Origins of the Maid family

-Another 319 words (23 lines of text) covering the years 1174 and 1800 are included under the topic Early Maid History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Maid research.
+Another 160 words (11 lines of text) covering the years 1174 and 1800 are included under the topic Early Maid History in all our PDF Extended History products and printed products wherever possible.